kitspace/kitspace/presentations/fosdem2017/presentation.md

 <center>
 <img class=fullscreen src=images/meat_apart.jpg>
 </center>

+???

+- And this is my approach to try and solve this
+- The Kitnic.it web service
+- and the 1-click BOM browser extension

 ---

 # 1-click BOM extension
 <img style="float:right" src=images/1_click_logo.png />

-Automates purchasing by replicating the web requests that are sent when you use retailer sites.
+Automates purchasing by replicating the web requests that are sent when you use retailer sites:
 - Digikey
 - Mouser
 - RS
 - Newark / Farnell / Element14

+???

+- The browser extension tries to completely reduce the friction between a BOM and the retailer shopping cart
+- It does this by replicating the web requests that your browser sends when using the site
+- Currently works for these retailers

 ---
-- Q: Why a browser extension?
+- Q: Why a browser extension and not just a website?
 - A: Same origin policy

 "The same-origin policy restricts how a document or script loaded from one origin can interact with a resource from another origin." - MDN

+???

+- So you might ask why couldn't you offer this as a webpage?
+- The same origin policy would restrict these interactions

 ---

 <img class=fullheight src=images/cors.jpeg />

+???

+- The same origin policy means that retailers would need to open up the endpoints to allow these interactions

 ---
 ```